Ann-Clawson/Ann-Clawson/README.md

 - 📫 How to reach me **annmasonclawson@gmail.com**

-- ⚡ When I'm not pounding the keys, I like to read, practice yoga, and sew.
+- ⚡ When I'm not pounding the keys I like to read, practice yoga, and sew.

 <h4 align="left">Let's connect!</h4>
 <p align="left">